|Programming Calendar >>|

 Nestled amongst the modern office towers and historic buildings of the Fairlie-Poplar district, Woodruff Park’s central location makes it a key starting point for exploring Downtown Atlanta and its surrounding neighborhoods.

 - Annual German Bierfest

 - Art installations and performances by Elevate Atlanta, gloATL and others

 - Poetry readings and street performances

-Park Attendants patrol the grounds from 7 a.m. to 11 p.m. each day, in partnership with the Atlanta Police Department and Georgia State University Police force.
+In partnership with the Atlanta Police Department and Georgia State University Police force, Park Attendants patrol the grounds from 7:00 a.m. to 11:00 p.m. each day.
 Additionally, the Downtown Clean Team maintains a clean and vibrant park.